-Amplication is still the same developer platform taking the donkeywork out of backend development, but the new workflow means we need to see things differently.
+Amplication is still the same node js app development platform taking the donkeywork out of backend development, but the new workflow means we need to see things differently.
 In the past we talked about Amplication only as a tool to create the backend for your apps.
 We still do that, of course, but today we empower you to see and develop on a broader canvas by working with Project hierarchies.

 What are Projects, Resources, and Services?

 Starting with Release 0.15.0, Projects, Resources, and Services are key concepts that drive Amplication’s workflow.

 A Project is a hierarchy within Amplication that groups together multiple resources.